cosmos/ethermint/docs/quickstart/testnet.md

 The IP address will be the public IP of the docker container.
 :::

-Additional instructions on how to interact with the websocket can be found [here](https://github.com/ChainSafe/ethermint/blob/development/docs/quickstart/events.md#ethereum-websocket).
+Additional instructions on how to interact with the WebSocket can be found on the [events documentation](./events.md#ethereum-websocket).

 ### Keys & Accounts